 No, you don’t need a prototype to patent your idea.
 However, it is beneficial.
 It helps you and your patent attorney get a better feel for the invention.

 Moreover, if your invention sounds like the perpetual motion machine, then people (USPTO, patent attorney, investors) will ask you to build and show proof of concept.
 Otherwise, the examiner will reject your patent application.
 Reputable patent attorneys will turn the work down.

-How do you patent an idea and sell it?
+How do you patent an idea then make money with it?

 You have two options for making money with patents.
 If you want to learn how to get a patent, read my article: How to patent an idea?